scds/intro-jekyll/README.md

 # Less is More: Create Minimal Websites with Jekyll

-Materials for the DMS workshop: ** Less is More: Create Minimal Websites with Jekyll **
+Materials for the DMS workshop: **Less is More: Create Minimal Websites with Jekyll**.

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-jekyll/) with GitHub Pages.